 Data Support for Regional Planning and Economic Development

 The effectiveness of the data sharing collaborative processes depends upon engagement of both suppliers of data and analysis and the users and decision-makers responsible for the data's application.
-Alignment between data producers and users is critical, if we are to become agile in responding to rapidly changing labor market dynamics.
+Alignment between data producers and users is critical, if we are to become agile in responding to labor market dynamics and effecting labor market change.

 Jobs for the Future (JFF) conducted case studies of six exemplary labor market intelligence programs across the United States.
 The cases included a selection of LMI producers who are partnering in new ways to produce information that keeps pace with the advancing needs of regional economic and workforce development.